shuangjj/eris-keys/Godeps/_workspace/src/github.com/rs/cors/README.md

 ```

 * **AllowedOrigins** `[]string`: A list of origins a cross-domain request can be executed from.
 If the special `*` value is present in the list, all origins will be allowed.
 The default value is `*`.
-* **AllowOriginFunc** `func (origin string) bool`: A custom function to validate the origin.
-It take the origin as argument and returns true if allowed or false otherwise.
-If this option is set, the content of `AllowedOrigins` is ignored
 * **AllowedMethods** `[]string`: A list of methods the client is allowed to use with cross-domain requests.
 * **AllowedHeaders** `[]string`: A list of non simple headers the client is allowed to use with cross-domain requests.
 Default value is simple methods (`GET` and `POST`)
 * **ExposedHeaders** `[]string`: Indicates which headers are safe to expose to the API of a CORS API specification